 + An Australian citizen travelling on an Australian passport.

 + A passport that is valid for at least three months after your planned departure from New Zealand.

 + An Electronic Travel Authority (ETA) issued by the New Zealand Government (details below) OR a Visitor's Visa.

 + An onward or return ticket to a country that you have permission to enter.

 + Sufficient money to support yourself during your stay – approximately NZ$1000 per month per person.

-To find out if your country qualifies for a visa waiver, check out the Visiting New Zealand section of the New Zealand Immigration Service website www.immigration.govt.nz where you’ll find a list of all eligible countries and other useful visa information.
+To find out more visit the New Zealand Immigration Service website www.immigration.govt.nz where you’ll find a list of all eligible countries and other useful visa information.
 Your travel agent, airline or nearest New Zealand Embassy should also be able to advise you if you require a visa.

 British citizens and other British passport holders who have evidence of the right to live permanently in the UK may be allowed to stay in New Zealand for up to six months.

 The New Zealand Government has introduced an electronic visa waiver system for 60 eligible countries for all visitors arriving after 1 October 2019.
 Here is everything you need to know about the eTA:

 + It will be mandatory for all people arriving from eligible visa waiver countries to hold an eTA from October 1st, 2019